 You can find the Appreciative Inquiry Handbook for Leaders of Change on Amazon.

 Appreciative Inquiry: Change at the Speed of Imagination

-Written by Jane Magruder Watkins, Bernard J. Mohr, and Ralph Kelly, this book presents as a user-friendly resource for OD and HR professionals.
-It offers how these professionals can tap into the power of the Appreciative Model process.
+Written by Jane Magruder Watkins, Bernard J. Mohr, and Ralph Kelly, this book is a user-friendly resource for OD and HR professionals.
+It show how these professionals can tap into the power of the Appreciative Model process.

-Authors recognize how AI is an effective strategy to work with an organization, as it is treated as an organic system.
-According to this paradigm, the success of this system is dependent upon a holistic approach to connecting the organization’s technical, human, and organizational functions.
+The authors recognize how AI is an effective strategy to work within an organization, as it is treated as an organic system.
+According to this paradigm, the success of this system depends on a holistic approach to connecting the organization’s technical, human, and organizational functions.

-Authors also provide pragmatic step-by-step guidelines on how to apply AI to a range of organizational situations.
-It is highlighted how it can be used with initiatives, including coaching, leadership development, strategic planning, and teambuilding.
+The book also provide pragmatic step-by-step guidelines on how to apply AI to a range of organizational situations such as initiatives, including coaching, leadership development, strategic planning, and team- building.

 While the book includes the history, theory, and practice of AI, AI is introduced as a new paradigm to approach change.
-Authors provide a helpful exploration of the 5 core processes for guiding AI based change, with case examples to support the model.
+A helpful exploration of the five core processes for guiding AI based change is provided, with case examples to support the model.

 What is helpful about this book is how the context of AI can be applied at all levels of systems, from individual to organizationally wide.
 The constructs can be applied to result in individual or scalable results.